selfcustody/krux/docs/getting-started/installing/from-source.en.md

 The first time, the build can take around an hour or so to complete.
 Subsequent builds should take only a few minutes.
 If all goes well, you should see a new `build` folder containing `firmware.bin` and `kboot.kfpkg` files when the build completes.

-Note: if you encounter any of these errors while building, it is a problem connecting to github, try again (if the error persists, try changing the DNS/VPN or correcting the hostname resolution of github.com to an IP that is working for you):
+**Note**: if you encounter any of these errors while building, it is a problem connecting to github, try again (if the error persists, try changing the DNS/VPN or correcting the hostname resolution of github.com to an IP that is working for you):
 ```
 error: RPC failed; curl 92 HTTP/2 stream 0 was not closed cleanly: CANCEL (err8)
 fatal: the remote end hung up unexpectedly